Your basket is currently empty!

 Stainless steel on stainless steel

-A stainless steel spindle and stainless steel nut combination is less suitable for dynamic loads.
+A stainless steel spindle and stainless steel nut combination is not suitable for dynamic loads.
 This is because the moving parts start to eat away at each other.
 The surfaces that rub against each other quickly become rough, irregularities arise, and therefore the friction increases.
 A stainless steel spindle with a stainless steel nut is best used when it concerns a setup that only needs to be adjusted manually or sporadically.
 Proper lubrication is very important!
+For dynamic load we advise a steel spindle and bronze nut combination.

 Bronze on steel